fs_aws_s3

 ---|---|

-HEAD <path> | Metadata read operation on S3 object |
+HEAD <path> | Metadata read operation on S3 object. |

-GET <path> | Read operation on S3 object |
+GET <path> | Read operation on S3 object. |

-PUT <path> | Write operation on S3 object |
+PUT <path> | Write operation on S3 object. |

-DELETE <path> | Delete operation on S3 object |
+DELETE <path> | Delete operation on S3 object. |

-POST /?delete | Bulk-delete operation on up to 1000 Objects per request, bulk_delete_limit |
+POST /?delete | Bulk-delete operation on up to 1000 Objects per request, bulk_delete_limit. |

-PUT /latest/api/token (always sent to 169.254.169.254 ) | Lookup operation for IMDSv2 token for IAM authentication |
+PUT /latest/api/token (always sent to 169.254.169.254 ) | Lookup operation for IMDSv2 token for IAM authentication. |

-GET /latest/meta-data/iam/security-credentials/<role> | Lookup operation for IAM credentials |
+GET /latest/meta-data/iam/security-credentials/<role> | Lookup operation for IAM credentials. |

 URI Path we write to:

-/<key prefix>/<bucketname>/<dispersion prefix>/<dovecot internal path>
+/<key prefix>/<bucketname>/<dovecot internal path>

 Key | Description |